 It’s inevitable that in the high-stress world of retail that there will be some conflicts.
 District managers need to able to defuse conflicts and turn these work tensions into solutions.
 Conflicts often arise because of an aspect of the position makes the employees uncomfortable or unhappy.
 This makes it critical that you tackle these issues directly and find a solution that can alleviate the situation as soon as possible.

-As the district manager, you’re representing the company, so stay neutral throughout the situation and make sure all your decisions and actions keep the best interests of the company in mind.
+As the district manager, you’re representing the company.
+Stay neutral throughout the situation and make sure all your decisions and actions keep the best interests of the company in mind.
 As the leader, it’s critical that you remain level-headed, calm, cool, and collected through the frustrating situation.
 The best district managers can lead the team through uncomfortable situations with grace and strength.

 Along with asking your employees about the situation, it’s important to ask them what they believe the solution should be.
 Also, make sure you’re fully informed about what’s going on before you propose a solution.